 The last step in challenge coin design is requesting artwork and revisions.
 Here at Signature Coins, we offer free artwork and unlimited free revisions.
 Some other challenge coin makers say that they offer free artwork, but then charge you for every revision that needs to be made for the design.
 Always make sure to ask your challenge coin maker about their policies on artwork and revisions before getting started.

-We’ve been making custom coins for a long time, and we know that getting the design just right on the first try is pretty rare.
+We’ve been making custom challenge coins for a long time, and we know that getting the design just right on the first try is pretty rare.
 That’s why we’ve always offered free revisions.
 Whether you request small changes across multiple proofs or ask for 100 changes all at once, we’re happy to help.

 But first, you need to fill out an order request form on our website.
 The quote form has places for you to choose options like size, edging, metal plating, and other options, and there is also a place to upload any artwork or resources you have prepared.
 We accept Google images, hand-drawn sketches, bullet list descriptions, and just about everything else you might have that will help us understand your vision for the coins.